SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     !! "hello" is Int
     !! ~~~~~~~~^~~~~~

-For more information type casting and to see more examples that use the type-casting operators, see :doc:`../LanguageGuide/TypeCasting`.
+For more information about type casting and to see more examples that use the type-casting operators, see :doc:`../LanguageGuide/TypeCasting`.

 ..
 See also <rdar://problem/16639705> Provably true/false "is" expressions should be a warning, not an error